zicongxie/You-Dont-Know-JS-Notes/Intro to Programming.md

 ## Functions

 A function is generally a named section of code that can be "called" by name, and the code inside it will be run each time.
-Consider:

 ```js
 function printAmount() {